-- 1. Lecture/In-Class courses: The completion of one credit hour of classroom or direct faculty instruction and a minimum of two credit hours of out-of-class student work each week for one semester (15 weeks); or - 2.
+- 1. Lecture/In-Class courses: The completion of one credit hour\ of classroom or direct faculty instruction and a minimum of two credit hours\ of out-of-class student work each week for one semester (15 weeks); or - 2.
 For Distance/online or hybrid, and accelerated courses: The completion of an equivalent amount of faculty instruction and student work, as stipulated above in paragraph (1), that may occur over a different amount of time; or - 3.
 For Directed Field Experience/Internships/Practicum/Independent Study/Individual Instruction courses: The completion of an institutionally sanctioned academic activity that is equivalent to the amount of work stipulated in paragraph (1), that may occur over a different amount of time.

-Traditional Lecture/In-Class Credit Bearing Course or Online Course (per semester) Non-Traditional Credit Bearing Experience [i.e. DFE, Internship, Independent Study] (per semester)
+Traditional Lecture/In-Class Online Course Non-Traditional Credit Bearing Experience [i.e. DFE, Internship, Independent Study] (per semester)

-Credit Hours Earned Minimum Amount of Instruction Time Required Minimum Amount of Time Required Outside of Amount of Time Required for all
+Credit Hours Earned Minimum Amount of Instruction Time Required Minimum Amount of Time Required Outside of Class/Instruction Time Amount of Time Required for all Activities

-Zamoa mstruction Time Required Class/Instruction Time Activities

 1 Credit 12.5 hours 25 hours 37.5 hours

 2 Credits 25 hours 50 hours 75 hours

-3 Credits 37.5 hours 75 hours 112.5 hours
+3 Credits Credits 37.5 hours 75 hours 112.5 hours

 4 Credits 50 hours 100 hours 150 hours

 5 Credits 62.5 hours 125 hours 187.5 hours